mdn/content/files/en-us/web/javascript/reference/statements/import/assert/index.md

 Instead, you must provide an assertion to tell the host that this file must contain JSON.
 To validate the module's type (via MIME type), you use the assertion key called `type`.
 To validate that the module is a JSON module, the value is `"json"`.

-> **Note:** The actual assertion value does not correspond to the MIME type.
-It's separately specified by the WHATWG specification.
+> **Note:** The actual assertion value does not correspond directly to the MIME type.
+It's separately specified by the [HTML specification](https://html.spec.whatwg.org/multipage/webappapis.html#module-type-allowed).

 Therefore, the code above should be re-written as: